Extended-Thunder/send-later/index.md

 about any such messages and leave them for you to reschedule by editing the relevant draft message by hand.

+**NOTE:** Send Later enforces a maximum delivery delay of six months even if you disable this preference or set it to longer than that.
+This is necessary because Send Later internally keeps a list of all scheduled message deliveries to prevent it from accidentally sending the same message twice if something goes wrong, and we need to be able to prune that list occasionally so that it doesn't get bigger and bigger forever.
+Preventing messages more than six months late from being delivered means it's safe for us to prune messages that old from the list.

 ### Trigger unsent message delivery from Outbox

 This preference controls whether the add-on actually sends messages when